What is a Bodyguard?

 - How to evaluate a location, scene or automobile to identify potential security threats

 - Awareness and observation techniques

-This book teaches you how to handle difficult situations like a professional by defusing dangerous situations and avoiding confrontations.
+This book teaches you how to handle difficult situations like a professional bouncer, bodyguard or security professional.
+It teaches you how to by defusing dangerous situations and avoiding confrontations.
 The information draws on research and interviews from some of the toughest bouncers, and other security professionals to help you master the art of diffusion.